 You may be on this self-loving journey to prevent body shaming.
 There can be challenging moments where reassuring yourself doesn’t come easy.
-You may slip back into your body shaming ways.
+You may slip back into your body-shaming ways.
 For one, that is okay, no one is perfect and we must accept the sadness that comes along.
 One thing we can do during these trying times is to become aware.
 Having awareness of our actions and behavior during or before we become negative can help for future body positivity.

-If you are feeling self-conscious about how you look, ask yourself why did that thought come up?
+If you are feeling self-conscious about how you look, ask yourself why that thought come up.
 Sometimes asking yourself the ‘why?’ question can lead to many breakthroughs.
 Being aware of your reactions to certain outside voices and behaviors will help you better understand where this negative body shaming is stemming from.
 This can prevent toxic positivity and negative commentary occur.

 - Mirror Work

 The last way to help heal your body shaming is mirror work.
-Mirror work is an interesting method of self-love.
+Mirrorwork is an interesting method of self-love.
 This method has been procured by Amina Peterson, an intimacy coach from the new Netflix series Sex, Love, & goop.
 Peterson explains, “Mirror work moves us out of this space where our beauty is for other people to consume and not for us to realize.”

 Instead of relying on the comments of others, this mirror exercise will help you see yourself for who you are.
 Only you will be looking at yourself, no judgments.
-You may be wondering how can this help me at all?
+You may be wondering how can this help me at all.
 Peterson poses the question, “How am I going to get to a space where I experience true intimacy with a partner if I’m terrified of self-intimacy.”
 This exercise is to face your body and learn self-intimacy.
-It may seem bizarre to look at your natural body in a mirror, however, the first step is to acquaint your eyes to what others may see, whether it be your romantic partner or others who see you in clothes.
+It may seem bizarre to look at your natural body in a mirror, however, the first step is to acquaint your eyes with what others may see, whether it be your romantic partner or others who see you in clothes.

 In order to prepare for the mirror, work you must set up the space by cleaning and cleansing the space using whatever makes you comfortable.
 Next, prep your body, this can include taking a bath or lotion up.
 Then it’s time to disrobe in front of a full-length body mirror (if you do not have a body mirror, that is also alright, you control this experience).
 Finally, the challenge is to really look at yourself.
 Do not judge yourself just see.
 Ask yourself ‘why’ whenever you stumble on a place you are uncomfortable with.
 Then self-affirm.
 Look at yourself and say aloud affirmations about what you see.

 These five guidelines of practicing self-love and body acceptance, are just a stepping stone to the journey ahead.
 The way you see yourself is what matters.
 Loving yourself is the key to loving others and spreading positive vibes.
-Body shame is something you may be struggling with, but it can be healing to be aware, talk and write about, find positive sources, and see yourself.
+Body shame is something you may be struggling with, but it can be healing to be aware, talk and write about it, find positive sources, and see yourself.